ednolan/task/docs/P3552-task.md

 - Changed the name of `any_scheduler` to `task_scheduler`.
 - Added wording for the `task` specification.

+## R2 LEWG Feedback

+- Removed the use `decay_t` from the specification.
+- Changed the wording to avoid `exception_ptr` when unavailable.
+- Renamed `Context` to `Environment` to better reflect the argument's use.
+- Made exposition-only "macros" use italics.
+- Fixed some typos.

 # Prior Work

 This proposal isn't the first to propose a coroutine type.
 Prior proposals